hawkchen/GettingStartedMvvm/automatic_ui_controlling/abstracting_the_view.md

 }
 ```

-**Annotation**
+## Annotation

-In ZK MVVM, any behavior which can be requested by a View is a
+In ZK MVVM, any behavior which can be requested by a View is implemented by a
-**command** in a ViewModel.
-We can bind a component's event to the
+method in a ViewModel.
+We can bind a component's event to such
-command and ZK will invoke the method when bound event is triggered.
+method and ZK will invoke the method when bound event is triggered.
 In
-order to let ZK know which behavior (method) can be requested, you
+order to let ZK know which method (behavior) can be requested, you
 should apply an annotation `@Command` on a method.
-We mark `search()` as
+Hence we also call such method a **command method**.

-a "command" with **default command name**, search, which is the same as
+Here we apply `@Command` on `search()` with **default command name**, `search`, which is the same as
 method name.
-The command name is used in data binding expression we'll
+The command name is used in a data binding expression we'll
 talk about in next section.

 In `search()`, we change a ViewModel's property: `carList`.
 Thus, we
 should tell ZK this change with `@NotifyChange` so that ZK can reload
-the changed property for us after it invokes this method.
+the changed list for us after it invokes this method.

 For "search" command, it looks like: